 A Graduate Assistant (GA) receiving tuition remission must be a full-time Graduate Assistant Teaching (GAT) or a full time Graduate Assistant Research (GAR).
 Payment is based on resident, designated graduate tuition.
 Fees are not included and only six graduate hours of enrollment (no undergraduate courses) at Texas A&M University-Commerce will be paid.
-Departments will be required to submit accountability reports each semester for all students receiving tuition remission.
-Accountability reports can be found online at the Graduate School website at http://www.tamuc.edu/academics/graduateSchool/funding/assistantships/tuitionRemission.aspx A student who resigns his/her graduate assistantship or whose graduate assistantship is terminated before at least three-fourths of the academic term/semester is completed, loses a portion of the tuition remission and is responsible the tuition payment.
+A student who resigns his/her graduate assistantship or whose graduate assistantship is terminated before at least three-fourths of the academic term/semester is completed, loses a portion of the tuition remission and is responsible for the tuition payment.